Philippine President Rodrigo Duterte Has A New Adversary — The Church

 The church today is not the same powerful political actor that helped bring down Philippine dictator Ferdinand Marcos in 1986.
 Back then, Cardinal Jaime Sin, Manila's archbishop, was an instrumental figure in the "People Power" revolution that toppled Marcos.

-"So this is how things have already changed in the public sphere."
-Cornelio says.
+"So this is how things have already changed in the public sphere," Cornelio says.
 "It used to be that Cardinal Sin, whatever he said, was quite influential and people would listen to what he would say.
-Because at that time Cardinal Sin was the antithesis to Ferdinand Marcos, the Catholic Church was the antithesis to the regime.
+Because at that time, Cardinal Sin was the antithesis to Ferdinand Marcos, the Catholic Church was the antithesis to the regime.

 "Now the Catholic Church is not seen as that.
 I think more and more people would like to see the church fulfill its spiritual mandate more than its political mandate."

-These days — in an increasingly secularized Philippines — Cornelio says polls show Filipino Catholics don't like it when priests use the pulpit for any political message.
+These days — in an increasingly secularized Philippines — Cornelio says polls show Philippine Catholics don't like it when priests use the pulpit for any political message.

 They're also increasingly intolerant of the church interfering in their private lives.